Task Parallel Library : 1 of n

 Demo code project : CancellingSingleTask

-In this example I simply create a new Task
+In this example I simply create a new Task using the

-which is passed a CancellationToken
+Task.Factory.CreateNew(..) which is passed a CancellationToken which is

-immediately cancelled via the CancellationTokenSource
+immediately cancelled via the CancellationTokenSource.
+This example also makes

-must ensure that we handle any Exception
+must ensure that we handle any Exceptions that occur, I opted for using

-the a try/catch
+the a try/catch approach

 Anyway here is the code: